 Steps in other themes: Administration > Course administration > Joule Grader > Find submission > Launch PDF editor

-If you want to mark up student submissions in Joule Grader you need to do these things when you create the assignment:
+If you want to mark up student submissions in the Grader you need to do these things when you create the assignment:

 - Select File submissions for the assignment Submission types.